phunkie

 There are several ways to create Function1 instances:

-// From a callable
+// From a closure

 $f = Function1(fn(int $x): int => $x + 1);